abe-winter/abe-winter.github.io/_posts/2020-02-08-solo-sanity.md

 The good thing about building something on your own is also the bad thing -- you don't have to make sense to anybody else.
 If your thing is pie in the sky and you believe in it, or like it, you get to invest your energy with nobody to clip your wings.

-If the 'something' is a product that other people are supposed to pay money for, incubating alone in your basement will invariably lead to a fly-to-close-to-the-sun moment where your wax melts.
+If the 'something' is a product that other people are supposed to pay money for, incubating alone in your basement will invariably lead to a too-close-to-the-sun moment where you lose your wax.
 You'll launch and you'll realize that awesome thing you were working on was actually a macaroni painting.
 It's embarrassing.

 This will be true even if you started with a real need that's costing you real money at your day job.
-You'll end up with Edward Scissorhands, a creation that makes cool ice sculptures but is off-putting to consumers and ultimately impractical.
+You'll end up with Edward Scissorhands, a creation that makes cool ice sculptures but is off-putting to consumers and ultimately not an effective barber.

 1. toc
 {:toc}

 ## Freshness

-'Keeping thinking fresh' is a critical need in invention because ...
+Fresh thinking is a critical need in product development because nothing is made of just one idea, and your first take is seldom right.
+Product-minded founders will say that execution is more than just a good idea.
+Another version of this is that good products contain many good ideas, and integrating them seamlessly requires good process.

-.
-Brute forcing it is counterproductive: more drafts with no new information from the outside can erode the good information you started with.
+But brute-forcing iteration is counterproductive: more drafts with no new information from the outside can erode the single idea you started with.
 It's the same with fiction -- 'fresh eyes' is a critical resource that can't be squandered and can't be rushed.

 There's a perception that taste is a limiting reactant for invention and I think that's right, but taste is based on information.